iyevenko/Knowledge-Repo/Control Theory/Model Predictive Control/Model Predictive Control Overview.md

 ---
-description: This note provides an introduction to Model Predictive Control (MPC), discussing its basics, variants, applications, and comparisons to other control schemes.
-It also explores the intersection of MPC and Reinforcement Learning (RL) and provides an example of NMPC-based UAV 3D target tracking in the presence of obstacles and visibility constraints.
+description: An overview of the essential elements of MPC, including models and modeling, stability assumptions, terminal constraints, and comparisons to other control schemes.
+It also includes examples of MPC, its applications, and scholarly articles related to it.
 ---
-# Model Predictive Control (MPC) - An Overview
+# Model Predictive Control (MPC) Review

 ## Introduction
-Model Predictive Control (MPC) is a popular control strategy used in various applications.
-It is a feedback control strategy that uses a model of the system to predict future behavior and optimize control inputs.
-In this note, we will discuss the basics of MPC, its variants, applications, and comparisons to other control schemes.
+Model Predictive Control (MPC) is an advanced control method that uses a process model to predict the future and make control decisions accordingly.
+This chapter provides an overview of the essential elements of MPC, including models and modeling, stability assumptions, terminal constraints, and comparisons to other control schemes.

 ## Background
 Readers with background in MPC and linear systems theory may skim this chapter briefly and proceed to Chapter 2.
 Other introductory texts covering the basics of MPC include: